percepio/Tracealyzer-STM32CubeIDE-SWO/README.md

 6. Click on the **Configure trace** button.

    Enable ITM port 1.
-Disable everything else.
+Clear all other check boxes.

    Click OK.